 In Michigan, state law allows anyone who is 18 years of age or older and of sound mind to make a patient advocate designation.
 The patient advocate must be in writing, signed, and executed in the presence of and signed by 2 witnesses.
 Michigan law severely restricts who can serve as witnesses on the patient advocate.

 Advanced directives are a set of documents executed by you to allow a loved one to make medical decision for you if you are unable to do so yourself.
 The term “advanced directives” generally includes a living will, a medical power of attorney or patient advocate, do-not-resuscitate order and elections regarding organ donation.
 When creating your advanced directives, you should also include a HIPAA authorization that gives your health care surrogate the right to access your medical records.
 Lastly, you should also consider executing a durable power of attorney.
 This is another crucial document.

 Patient Advocate vs Living Will

 A patient advocate designation and living will are both advanced directives.
 Your living will expresses to your family and doctors your desires regarding end of life care.
 Your patient advocate or medical power of attorney, on the other hand, authorizes someone to make medical decisions on your behalf.
 There is some interplay between the documents as your health care surrogate is charged with implementing the decision you make in your living will.

 Patient Advocate Form Michigan

 Would you like to learn more about medical powers of attorney and patient advocates?
-At Atlas Law, PLC, we can help you set up you medical power of attorney today!
+At Atlas Law, PLC, we can help you set up your medical power of attorney today!
 Our Michigan office serves all of Michigan, Novi, Northville, Plymouth, Canton, Salem Livonia, Farmington, Farmington Hills, West Bloomfield and more.
-If you have a question about medical powers of attorney and patient advocates or need assistance with your estate plan call us now.
+If you have a question about medical powers of attorney and patient advocates or need other assistance call us now.